You are here

 Ash decline usually includes branch tip death, defoliation of enough leaves to give the tree a sparse look, and a slow decline of the tree over a number of years.
 Scorching is common.
 Trees with ash decline may appear to be recovering each year in the spring and then decline in July and August.

 Disease cycle of ash decline

-Ash yellows disease is caused by a phytoplasma.
-These pathogens are somewhat like virus particles, cannot be cultured in a lab, and are spread by phloem-feeding insects.
+Ash yellows disease is caused by phytoplasma. the bacterial-like organisms cannot be cultured in a lab, but instead, PCR testing is necessary.
+Phytoplasmas are spread by phloem-feeding insects.
 They are limited to the phloem tissue of the tree.
 Yellows disease is characterized by a loss of vigor over 2 to 10 years before the tree dies.

 Type of Sample Needed for Diagnosis and Confirmation

 The Iowa State University Plant & Insect Diagnostic Clinic can help you to investigate and confirm if your plant has this disease.
 Please see our website for current forms, fees, and instructions on collecting and packing samples.
 Contact information for each state's diagnostic laboratory for U.S. residents.
 If your sample is from outside of Iowa please do not submit it to the Plant & Insect Diagnostic Clinic without contacting us.

 Want to submit a sample?
 Follow the instructions at Submitting Trees and Shrubs, select the "DNA additional testing" box on the submission form.